 Workshops and tutorials were originally scheduled on July 17, 2020

 However, due to the new virtual format, and the consequent rescheduling, they might be held on a different day.
-The new schedule will be updated soon.
+Please check the new schedule.

 Following the successful series of PATCH workshops, PATCH 2020 will be again the meeting point between state-of-the-art cultural heritage research and personalization – using any kind of technology, while focusing on ubiquitous and adaptive scenarios, to enhance the personal experience in cultural heritage sites.
 The workshop is aimed at bringing together researchers and practitioners who are working on various aspects of cultural heritage and are interested in exploring the potential of state of the art of mobile technology (onsite as well as online) to enhance the CH visit experience.
 The expected result of the workshop is a multidisciplinary research agenda that will inform future research directions and hopefully, forge some research collaborations.

 Styliani Kleanthous, Bamshad Mobasher, Bettina Berendt, Michael Ekstrand, Jahna Otterbacher and Avital Shulner-Tal